vrnavi/starrypoint/content/about.md

 Some physical buildings remain, such as the Starry Point Lighthouse, the Tunnelvision Arcade, and several homes.

-Please do not visit.
+Please do not attempt to visit its physical location.
 The town bears no resemblance to any towns or cities that may be in its spot in other dimensions and/or worlds.